 You’ll know they are done cooking when their internal temperature reaches 125ºF for rare or 135ºF for medium-rare.
 The chops will have a nice golden crust and rosy pink interior.

-We’ve got a recipe for grilling lamb chops!
+We’ve got a recipe for grilling them!

 Garlic, rosemary and fennel seed is a great go-to seasoning.
 We also like Za’atar, cumin seeds, and herbs de Provence.